download_file_from_url¶

 None

-.kwargs – [Optional] Additional parameters for the method requests.Session.get().
+.kwargs – [Optional] Additional parameters passed to the method tqdm.tqdm().

 Examples: